uagdataanalysis/mosynapi/README.md

 [http://stackoverflow.com/questions/26570944/resource-utokenizers-punkt-english-pickle-not-found](http://stackoverflow.com/questions/26570944/resource-utokenizers-punkt-english-pickle-not-found)

 ## Running examples
+Examples may need to be downloaded from GitHub and locally copied.
+Examples should be copied to the same level where mosyn has been installed for they to work out of the box.

-Examples are provided in the installation package.
-They are copied as part of mosyn installation.
-Use the command `pydoc mosyn´ in order to find the directory where mosyn was installed, e.g.:
+Use the command `pydoc mosyn´ to find out the directory where mosyn has been installed installed to:
 ```
 $ pydoc mosyn
 ```